 In all of this, what truly amazes Sarah – our wine and grilled-cheese loving friend from California – is support “baked” into the product itself!
 Instagram is a classic example.
 It did not have a “Help Center” when it started out and folks took to it almost instantly since it was so self-explanatory.
 The adoption was phenomenal, and the growth, explosive.

 As someone having worked the phones at a call center at the age of 15, Sarah thinks phone support is on its way out!
 It is expensive and in most cases the staff is not well-educated about the products and services they are supporting.
 Having untrained interns taking people’s credit cards numbers over phone and paying a crappy wage for reciting a script from the binder is no longer considered effective customer service.

 Our expert also shared some interesting research results: Gen Xers tend to contact customer support via email, chat or social while the millennials and the 45+ crowd prefer to find their own answers.
 Their reasons differ.
 Millennials “don’t have time to waste” and self-explanatory works best for them while the 45+ age demographic wants to “feel empowered” and leans towards old school user manuals, step-by-step guides and downloadable pdfs.

-With web and self-service support on the rise, advent of machine learning and natural language processing, and so many great tools and techniques out there for companies and teams of all sizes – the support community is living in truly magical times.
+With web and self-service AI support on the rise, advent of machine learning and natural language processing, and so many great tools and techniques out there for companies and teams of all sizes – the support community is living in truly magical times.
 If done right, these technologies can bring great returns on investment and help support driven organizations deliver a stellar customer experience.

-Sarah Hatter is going to be sharing her valuable insights on emerging trends and best practices in customer support in a webinar, organized by Solvvy, an intelligent self-service platform for customer service.
+Sarah Hatter is going to be sharing her valuable insights on emerging trends and best practices in customer support in a webinar, organized by Solvvy, an intelligent self-service AI platform for customer service.
 Reserve your spot today.